karlstolley/wsi/syllabus/_projects/project-04.md

-Due to the semester’s time constraints (and an imagined impatient manager), this final cycle will deviate from the measured six-week cycles for your system’s alpha and beta releases, and instead focus on a two-week sprint to ship a `1.x.x` version for public release.
+Due to the semester’s time constraints (and an imagined impatient manager), this final cycle will deviate from the measured six-week cycles for your system’s alpha and beta releases, and instead focus on a ten-day sprint to ship a `1.x.x` version for public release.